kdchang/LaunchBox/README.md

 # LaunchBox Project
-LaunchBox is an online meal reservation system build by PHP.
+LaunchBox is an online meal reservation system build by PHP & MySQL.
 This a tutorial for back-end newbie to learn how to build a website with Native PHP.

 This example code implement by KD.Chang(kdchang.cc[at]gmail.com)